teddycool/Profile/README.md

 # Profile
-Fetching and using profile information
+Fetching and using profile information.

 Project from ScaniaHack 2016.
 Demonstrator of how profileinformation from intranet can be presented.
 Two fuctions:
 'Who is calling?'